Medical Readiness Command, Europe deploys medical team to observe French Military Orion 26 Exercise

 |0

-This work, Medical Readiness Command, Europe deploys medical team to observe French Military Orion 26 Exercise, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medical Readiness Command, Europe deploys medical team to observe French Military Orion 26 Exercise, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.